RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield/click_shield.rst

 .. rubric:: Footnotes

-.. [#f1] This also includes other variations of STEMlab 125-14 external clock (Gen 1) boards, such as STEMlab 125-14 Z7020 external clock, STEMlab 125-14 LN external clock, etc.
+.. [#f1] This also includes other variations of STEMlab 125-14 external clock boards, such as *STEMlab 125-14 Z7020 external clock*, *STEMlab 125-14 LN external clock*, etc.